TABLE OF CONTENT

 What Is operational excellence?

 You'll not easily find a consistent answer when seeking a definition of operational excellence.
-According to Business Dictionary, OpEx can be described as:
+According to IBM, OpEx can be described as:

 Kevin J. Dugan, the founder of The Institute for Operational Excellence, defines it as a point where every employee can identify the value stream to their customer and solve it when that flow breaks down or is interrupted.